Kubernetes

 Installation

 esthesis CORE comes in two Helm charts, one installing all the required dependencies and another one installing the application components.
-You can enable/disable which specific dependencies you want to install by setting the corresponding *_ENABLED
+You can enable/disable which specific dependencies you want to install by setting the corresponding charts_enabled.<service>

 parameter to true